vivaria/edisonrul.ing/docs/source/cards/f/final-destiny.md

 ### Card Rulings

-●Discarding 5 cards from your hand is a cost.
+*   Discarding 5 cards from your hand is a cost.
 You can't activate this card if you have less than 5 cards in your hand.